18 minlesson

 • DelayReason is optional: Only relevant for Exception or DeliveryAttempt events.

-After creating the event, we return the full event record including the server-generated ID:
+The response DTO returns the full event record including the server-generated ID:

 csharp

-1public class TrackingEventResponse
+1public class TrackingEventDto

 2{